bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 We reached a dead end – vertical walls – in all but one of the canyons.
 We couldn't explore this canyon, as it was several meters above the floor of the valley.
 The rock was too smooth to scramble up, but two logs leaned against it, and I was able to climb high enough to peer into it.

-The floor of that canyon was nearly level, but a bend prevented me from seeing very far up it.
+The canyon floor was nearly level, but a bend prevented me from seeing very far up it.
 Without being able to explore it on foot, there was no way of knowing if this too was another dead end.
 But it looked promising: the walls of this canyon weren't as high as the others.
-The floor was filled with loose rocks; there was nothing for me to grab onto to hoist myself up over the floor edge.
-And certainly there was no way to climb back down even if I could get up.
+The floor was filled with loose rocks; there was nothing for me to grab onto to hoist myself up over the edge.
+And there was no way to climb back down even if I could get up.
 Indeed, when I started back down, I lost my footing and found myself hanging from the edge of the canyon with both hands!
 After a few seconds of fishing around, my foot found a slight bump on a log that allowed me to resume climbing down.

 With the canyons explored to the best of our ability, we continued following the base of the cliffs to see if we could summit using the west slope past the cliffs.
 With cliffs towering over our heads and the slope sprouting pinnacles here and there, it was a scenic hike.
 Although we traversed along a scree slope, the goat track we took was as good as any man-made trail.
 We also had the benefit of spring-like weather and had shed our gloves, jackets and hats.